 The truth about the motives of our heart-

 The human heart is the most insanely devious thing in all of creation (Jeremiah 17:9).
-We are able to trick ourselves into believing our motives are pure and we are good when we are anything but good and pure.
+We are able to trick ourselves into believing our motives are pure and good when they are anything but.
 It’s possible to do this without even realizing we are doing it.
 We can easily fool ourselves into thinking we are simply being friendly to a member of the opposite sex when in reality we are testing the waters to see if that person might be open to an inappropriate relationship.
 We tell ourselves it’s the churches fault we aren’t growing when in reality we aren’t making any attempt to feed ourselves outside of the weekly church service.
-We fool ourselves into thinking we’ve forgiven someone when in reality we are holding onto a grudge the size of Texas.
+We fool ourselves into thinking we’ve forgiven someone when in reality we are carrying around a grudge the size of Texas.
 Only God can show us what’s really going on in our hearts but that only happens when we ask Him to do it.

 The truth about who God is –

 People—even redeemed people tend to make God into something much smaller and less powerful than He really is.
 We are simply more comfortable with a God who is like us.
-So, usually without realizing it we cast God into the image of a human who isn’t all that different from us.
+The unintended consequence of this choice is we end up casting God into the image of a human who isn’t all that different from us.
 In the process we talk ourselves out of taking God seriously.
 When we stop taking God seriously we all almost always stop obeying Him in any area of our lives that feels hard.
 The way to end this cycle is to ask God daily to remind us who He is and how worthy He is of our full attention and obedience.

 The truth about other people-